dburyak/sb-microservices-jwt-example/README.md

 I tried to make it as easy to run as possible.
 You'll need

 - java-21 (for unix systems I recommend https://sdkman.io)
-- mongodb - is expected to run on standard port 27017 to work without extra configuration
+- mongodb
+- redis

+If you run mongodb and redis with default settings (i.e. without custom configuration), everything should work out of the box.

 ## build system